saintybalboa/react-demo/docs/tutorial/3-testing.md

 # Testing

-This section sets up a test environment for the React Demo.
+This part of the tutorial sets up a test environment for the React Demo.

 [Jest](https://facebook.github.io/jest/docs/en/getting-started.html) and [Enzyme](https://enzymejs.github.io/enzyme/) will be used to write tests for react components.